 - Focus on the mechanics and technical aspects.
 Ask your contractor about the stuff they are using and how they plan to build it.
 Remember, function and safety are always a first priority but don't forget the full scope of your project as aesthetics will always be what everyone sees.

-It’s that time of year and inground swimming pools are extremely popular in both Virginia Beach and Chesapeake, Virginia.
+It’s that time of year and inground swimming pools are extremely popular in and around Charlotte, North Carolina.
 As I have said before, both vinyl liner and fiberglass swimming pools are built in higher frequency over concrete within the Mid-Atlantic region.

 So not to exclude Gunite or Shotcrete pools I believe and understand that they too have their place.
 In all honestly, I could drive between one to three hours west and north from my area and find that they are more common over vinyl or fiberglass.
 I’ve written about regional trends before and don’t know how to best explain it other than to say that specific swimming pool equipment and materials gain a following depending upon where you live.
 It is my opinion that materials often times reflect upon financial demographics but that’s not to say that you can't have a quality swimming pool at a lower price point.

 I am constantly meeting potential consumers who rely on what they read from the internet to influence their decision before I sit down with them.
 This is where I love my job because I see myself more of a consultant than a salesperson which I think is a dirty word.
 I don’t sell swimming pools, period!
 I take the time to methodically educate my clients as to the pro’s and con’s of each type of swimming pool available.
 It just so happens that my company offers and builds fiberglass, vinyl and concrete pools which is everything available in today’s market.
 That fact tends to relax our potential client and at least allow them to open up to the idea that what they read somewhere might not be the truth.